 If you have been pouring money into stocks over the past few years to take advantage of perpetually rising values, cutting off those purchases is a necessary step.
 In this way, you limit your exposure to equities going forward.

 It is far less necessary, and generally undesirable, to begin a wholesale liquidation of your equity positions.
 This is because no one can know the timing of a market decline, or how severe it will be.
-If you liquidate all of your equities and the market declines by 10% — followed by a quick 20% run higher — you will miss out on the rally.
+If you liquidate all of your equities and the market declines by 10% — followed by a quick 20% run higher — you'll miss out on the rally.

 Even in a downturn, it never makes sense to be completely out of the stock market.

 Cash is probably the best place to be during a downturn in the market.
 This is because typical cash investments don’t lose value during market declines, even if the interest rate returns they provide are puny.

 The idea is to begin increasing your cash position in order to reduce the overall volatility of your portfolio.
 Holding cash means that at least some of your assets are safe from declines.
 And nothing is more valuable at the end of a market downturn than a large cash position.
 Money market funds, certificates of deposit or U.S. Treasury bills are your best cash shelters — you don’t need anything fancy.

 There is a general belief that bonds represent a counterbalance to stocks.
 While that can be true in certain types of market downturns — deflation certainly comes to mind — it’s also true that stocks and bonds often move in tandem.
 And just as the same factors that cause stock prices to rise also cause bond prices to rise, a driver that hurts stocks could also hurt bonds.
 Think rising interest rates, or even inflation.